 - T cells represent about 70% of the total lymphocyte population – this varies depending on the activity of the immune response and can be up to 90%

 - all T cells express CD3 on their surfaces, along with T cell receptors (TCRs) which recognise specific antigens presented in an MHC I or MHC II molecule

-- there are numerous different T cell subtypes with different roles, which each have their own identifiable surface markers – there are absolutely loads of these, so I’ve only given the most important ones below:
+- there are numerous different T cell subtypes with different roles, which each have their own identifiable surface markers – there are absolutely loads of these, so I’ve only discussed the most important ones below

 - helper T cells (CD4) facilitate the activation of the immune response and stimulate division and differentiation of various effector cells